jina-ai/finetuner/docs/3_finetune_in_action/3_3_text_to_image_using_clip.md

-# Text to Image search using CLIP
+# Text to image search using CLIP